 - In conclusion, can you offer some words of encouragement to those who may be searching for comfort in their own chronic pain journey?

 Would you share the short story of your chronic pain journey?
 Share some about the journey to this diagnosis.

-This is a little tough because I can’t remember a time that I didn’t have pain.
+This is a little tough because I can’t remember a time when I didn’t have pain.
 Even as a child, I suffered debilitating headaches on a regular basis.
-Fast forward a few years, and I started having migraines in addition to the regular headaches.
+Fast forward a few years, and I started having migraines in addition to regular headaches.